CodeByZach/sublime_bracket_highlighter/docs/src/markdown/usage.md

 ### Swap Brackets Plugin

 The Swap Brackets plugin can swap the current brackets to another type of bracket.
 When selected, it will displays the bracket options that are allowed for the current language.
-Allowed brackets are defined in `bh_swapping.sublime-settings`.
+Allowed brackets are defined in `BracketHighlighter_swapping.sublime-settings`.

 ### Wrap Brackets Plugin

 The Wrap Brackets plugin wraps selected text with a bracket pair.
 When selected, it will display the bracket options that are allowed for the current language.
-Allowed brackets are defined in `bh_wrapping.sublime-settings`.
+Allowed brackets are defined in `BracketHighlighter_wrapping.sublime-settings`.

 ### Bracket Remove Plugin